spatie/laravel-pjax/README.md

 speed up the loading time of your pages.
 It works by only fetching specific html fragments from the server, and client-side updating only certain parts of the page.

-The package provides a middleware that can eturn the reponse that the jquery plugin expects.
+The package provides a middleware that can return the reponse that the jquery plugin expects.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).